gitoror/AdventOfCode/2022/README.md

 Goal : Calculate the area of a lava droplet

-Part 1 okay, but in part 2 we don't want to include the area due to air bubbles in the droplet.
+Part 1 okay (even if my solution is a bit messy and base on copy paste which is not the point of programming), but in part 2 we don't want to include the area due to air bubbles in the droplet.
 The trick is to build a box that entirely contains the droplet, start from a point in that box and draw the real contour of the droplet.

 ## Day 19